-College and retirement are among the most significant transitions many people will navigate over their life course.
-Both involve navigating uncertainty, exploring options and making decisions that chart a course forward.
+College and retirement are among the most significant life transitions many people will ever navigate.
+Both involve dealing with uncertainty, exploring options and making decisions that chart a course forward.

 Estimates are that up to 50 percent of students entering college are undecided about their major course of study.
 For many, the first year or two of college is a period of exploration and discovery, before committing to a specific major.

 The early phase of retirement is also a period of exploration for many retirees.
 A study by Merrill Lynch (full disclosure: my former employer) and Age Wave found that on average, retirees took 2.5 years before deciding how they wanted to re-engage and invest their newly found time.
 Their 2016 study on trends in leisure among retirees, found that the first years of retirement is a period of “liberation and self-discovery” with a high level of interest in trying and learning new things.
 At the same time, it’s also a period of adjusting to the new freedom and challenges that life in retirement brings, such as discovering a new purpose and figuring out structuring time.

 It’s estimated that up to 75% of college students change their major at least once before graduation.
 During the first year or two they discover what they really want to do and make a shift.
 In some cases, it’s making a shift away from what others, often parents or peers, they may have thought they should do.

 Retirement can be similar.
 There are expectations that people carry into their transition – what they think they are supposed to do once they retire.
 However, one of the benefits of growing older is that mature people are found to care less about what others think – and that provides another level of freedom.
 Many people are living their lives in retirement, pursuing what they really want to, given their newly found time.